Motorcycle DUI Accidents

 So basically, a pedal pushed bicycle, a Vespa, motor scooter, all the way to a commercial truck, bus, or other powered conveyance may be deemed by law enforcement to be a motorized vehicle, subject to criminal prosecution for DWI.

-According to the California Office of Traffic Safety (OTS), the most cutting edge statistics indicate that alcohol-related roadway killings went down from 0.31% in 2008 to 0.28% in 2009.
+According to the California Office of Traffic Safety ("OTS"), the most cutting edge statistics indicate that alcohol-related roadway killings went down from 0.31% in 2008 to 0.28% in 2009.
 But the DUI death rate in the Golden State is lower than the national average of 0.36%.

 In any event, California ranks high in overall traffic fatality rates.
 California has one of the highest death rates for roadway incidents.
 As a percent of total deaths, these lowered from 30% in the year 2009 to 29% in 2010.
 And it has only fluctuated slightly up until now.

-California and DUI Deaths.
+California And DUI Deaths.

 As far as fatalities go, California has a smaller percentage of deaths from traffic mishaps.
 But based upon the national average of 31%, we must remember, there are certain areas like Greater Los Angeles at excessive risk for a DUI.
 In any case, DWI causes loss of life in many of the cases where it rears its ugly head.

-No Roll Cage
+No Roll Cage Protection For Riders.

 Riders do not have the luxury of a metal enclosure with seat-belts (no roll cage).
 Plus, they don't have an airbag.
 So motorcyclists who are struck, or cut off by someone else tend to get thrown off the bike.
 Invariably, when a car or other automobile goes up against a motorcycle, the biker always comes out on the losing end.
 And they often lose big or even die.

-Sadly, even if the biker lives after getting thrown into the pavement at high, or even low speed means the rider will never be the same again mentally or physically.
+Sadly, even if the biker lives after getting thrown into the pavement at high or even low speed means the rider will never be the same again mentally or physically.
 Also, they tend to get tossed around like a rag doll.
 Thrown riders also regularly get chewed up by the asphalt.
 But these are just some of the impact injuries motorcyclists riders tend to suffer.

 As discussed on the other pages of our site related to accident causation, motorcyclists already have a significant problem.
 Many many motorists ignore bikers.
 Most of the time, they are not aware of riders on the road.
-As discussed, a very common example is the left-hand turn accident.
+As discussed, a ubiquitous example is the left-hand turn accident.
 On many occasions, the other driver is guilty of failure to yield to the motorcyclist.

 Of utmost importance to recognize is that when a cyclist is riding down the highway is hard to spot.
 Also, at dawn and dusk, they are even harder to see.
 And this is when many people drink or are returning from drinking.